KilianKegel/FatherlessAmerica/README.md

 admit.
 As cultural models of paternity, these men are twin brothers.
 They both embody the collapse of fatherhood as a social role for men.
 They both embody the trend toward a fatherless society.

 Their two stories raise fundamental questions for which we as a society have no coherent answers.
 What does it mean to be a father in the United States today?
 What does our society require of fathers?
 Are some fathers excused from these requirements?
 For example, are unemployed men excused?
 What about minority males from disadvantaged backgrounds?
-What about prominent elected officials who are candid about their per sonal lives?
+What about prominent elected officials who are candid about their personal lives?

 Do we stigmatize unwed fatherhood or do we not?
 Do we jail deadbeat dads or enroll them in jobs programs?
 How long is a father financially responsible for his child?
 As long as a child needs his help?
-Until courtordered child support expires?
+Until court-ordered child support expires?
 Until the child holds a press conference?
-Our society is deeply ambivalent and divided about each of these ques tions.
+Our society is deeply ambivalent and divided about each of these questions.
 For as fatherhood disintegrates around us, we grow more confused about just what fatherhood is.
-The end result is hardly surprising; What Governor Sundlun, somewhat mistakenly, calls storybook fathers are in increasingly short supply.
+The end result is hardly surprising: What Governor Sundlun, somewhat mistakenly, calls storybook fathers are in increasingly short supply.